hotgloupi/configure.py/README.md

 ### Auto install everything

-As seen previously the `--tup-install` and `--self-install` flags force the installation or the update of tup and tupcfg.
+As seen previously the `--tup-install` and `--self-install` flags force the installation or the update of *Tup* and *configure.py*.
 To install only when tup or tupcfg are not found, use the `--install` flag instead.

 Tupcfg core